shijirba/NBA-fantasy-lineup-recommender/README.md

 Figure 3: Basketball-reference.com sports statistics come in this form.

-There are two models used in my application which player and rank model.
+There are two models used in my application which are player and rank model.
 Player model as shown in Figure 4, are based on the Figure 3 table columns.

 ![image](https://github.com/shijirba/NBA-fantasy-lineup-recommender/assets/78646055/ebe2c35c-2d87-404f-9778-51d6df0a1bdf)

 Figure 4: Django player model